SquishConvert

 Method 3: Use online compression tools

 Online tools like SquishConvert let you drag-and-drop a PDF and get a compressed version in seconds.
-No software to install, no account required.
+No software to install.
 The file is processed on secure servers and deleted immediately after conversion.
 This is the fastest option when you need to quickly shrink a PDF before sending it.

 How small can you go?